eyedeekay/si-i2p-plugin/README.md

 What doesn't it do?
 ===================

-Filtering.
-It doesn't remove unnecessary headers, Javascript, or regularize your user agent string.
+Much filtering.
+It sanitizes some unnecessary headers, but doesn't filter javascript or regularize your user agent string.
 It will never filter Javascript on it's own, but it will make some attempt to filter headers and optionally rewrite the user-agent string(with the default being the current TBB string)before I consider it ready.

 Installation and Usage:
 =======================